Navigating the world of shipping can feel like a maze, especially when dealing with specific items like

 No, magazines like the periodical versions of Shonen Jump (or similar publications) generally cannot be shipped via Media Mail because they contain general advertising, disqualifying them under USPS rules.
 Collected volumes (tankōbon) compiled from these magazines are usually eligible, however.

-What’s the difference between Media Mail and Bound Printed Matter for manga?
+What’s the difference between Media Mail and Bound Printed Matter for manga ?

 Media Mail is specifically for educational media like books, recordings, etc., and has strict advertising rules.
 Bound Printed Matter (BPM) is a separate, less common commercial service for advertising materials, catalogs, and directories, also with specific requirements.
-For shipping manga as books, Media Mail is the relevant and more commonly used discounted service.
-BPM typically requires permits and minimum volumes.
+For shipping

 Is Media Mail available for international manga shipments?